-- Curriculum is highly interdisciplinary, drawing on the latest knowledge in related fields like sociology, psychology, counseling, non-profit management, and public administration.
+- Curriculum is highly interdisciplinary, drawing on the latest knowledge in related fields like sociology, psychology, counseling, non-profit management, and gerontology.

 - Field experience component gives students the opportunity to put theory into practice through real-world learning experiences.

-- Focused elective clusters allow students to personalize their degree to serve their own career interests.
+- Flexible elective options allow students to personalize their degree to serve their own career interests.